manya-bansal/mosaic-artifact/README.md

   make
   ```

-If you want to run, benchmarks for a particular figure, run:
+If you want to specify which benchmarks to run for a particular figure, you can use:

   ```
   make fig<#>